Shopify Plus Integration

 const nonprofitIDs = await fetch(`https://my.lambda/nonprofits?skus=${skus}`);

-// Submit the donation information to CHANGE.
+// Submit the donation information to Change.

 submitDonations(order.id, nonprofitIDs);